naibatsuteki/tmp_blog/blog_1/content.md

 }
 ```

-After solve the backend configuration issue we need also provide method to pass values differentiate environments.
+After solving the backend configuration issue we need also to provide a method to pass values to differentiate environments.
-For this purpose we can use environment variables and configuration files.
+For this purpose, we can use environment variables and configuration files.

 ```hcl
 include "root" {